 With a positive recommendation by all three committees, the Faculty Senate Office forwards the proposal to either the Graduate Studies Committee (graduate proposals) or the Academic Affairs Committee (undergraduate and professional proposals) for review.
 The Graduate Studies Committee or the Academic Affairs Committee makes a recommendation to the Faculty Senate and, with a positive recommendation, the Steering Committee places the proposal on the Faculty Senate Agenda for review and action.
 Barring substantive questions or revisions, the goal is to complete the Faculty Senate stage of the process within 90 days.

-When programs are approved by the Faculty Senate, the Provost’s Office notifies the Department, the College, the Graduate School, and involved campuses, as well as the Regents, the Washington Student Achievement Council (WSAC) and, as needed, the Accreditation Liaison Officer (ALO) notifies the Northwest Commission on Colleges and Universities (NWCCU).
+When programs are approved by the Faculty Senate, the Office of the Provost notifies the Department, the College, the Graduate School, and involved campuses, as well as the Regents, the Washington Student Achievement Council (WSAC) and, as needed, the Accreditation Liaison Officer (ALO) notifies the Northwest Commission on Colleges and Universities (NWCCU).